How to Apply

 To apply for Experience MedTech, you must:

-- Be currently enrolled as a graduate student at Ryerson University, McGill University, University of Calgary, Dalhousie University, or University of British Columbia in any program of study related to MedTech,
+- Be currently enrolled as a graduate student at Toronto Metropolitan University (formerly Ryerson), McGill University, University of Calgary, or Dalhousie University in any program of study related to MedTech,

 - Complete all of your coursework requirements and research and will be in the writing phase of your thesis by:

-a) April 30th, 2022, Confirm this with your supervisor.
+a) December 31, 2022, Confirm this with your supervisor.
+You then should be able to take on a full-time R&D internship

+c) August 31st, 2023, Confirm this with your supervisor.
 You then should be able to take on a full-time R&D

-b) August 31, 2022, Confirm this with your supervisor.
-You then should be able to take on a full-time R&D internship

-with a MedTech company from September 1st, 2022, for a 4-month or 8-month period.
+internship with a MedTech company from September 1st, 2023, for a 4-month or 8-month period.

 3. Be ready to accept interviews and internships offered by our MedTech company partners.
 Students are only allowed to decline a maximum of TWO interview requests and a maximum of ONE internship offer with full justification.
 After this, the MedTech Talent Accelerator reserves the right to withdraw the student's application from the Experience MedTech